What are Bonds?

 Fixed Rate Bonds: These bonds pay fixed interest amount or coupon to their investors till their maturity, irrespective of the changes in the prevailing economic and market conditions.

-Floating Rate Bonds: The interest or coupon payments of these bonds are not fixed but linked to predetermined benchmark rates.
+Floating Rate Bonds: The interest or coupon payments of floating rate bonds are not fixed but linked to predetermined benchmark rates.
 Thus, any changes in the linked benchmark rates can lead to a change in their coupon rates and thereby, their coupon repayments.

 Secured Bonds: These bonds are backed by specific collateral/security of the bond issuing entity.
 In case the issuer defaults on its repayment obligations or winds up, the pledged assets can be liquidated to repay secured bond holders.
 Within the secured bond holders, investors holding senior secured bonds will receive the higher priority in receiving repayments (right after payment of statutory and tax dues) than sub-ordinated or junior secured bonds.